 Getting naked in Algarve: Cabanadelsol

 For the last stop on this naturist road trip through Portugal, we’re taking you to one of the most popular tourist regions in the country: The Algarve.
 This is the Portugal you’ve seen in the commercials.
 And we wouldn’t be writing this if there wasn’t a great place to spend some of your naturist holidays: Cabanadelsol.
-A cozy naturist bed and breakfast in the center of Algarve.
+A cozy naturist bnb in the center of Algarve.

 Cabanadelsol offers five guest rooms in the typical wooden style of the region.
 All designed specifically to provide the guests with a maximum of space and comfort.
 The swimming pool provides next to refreshing skinny-dips also amazing views over the region.
 In the garden below you can find several “relax-hangouts” as well as a natural hot tub and a massage table.
 Cabanadelsol is also the perfect starting point for your visits to the Algarve region and its excellent beaches.